 Machine de Cirque, a non-profit organization (NPO), was created in 2013 under the initiative of Company President and Chief Executive Officer Vincent Dubé, a circus performer for 22 years and holder of a bachelor's degree in civil engineering.
 Its beginnings are rooted in research and creation sessions conducted over the previous year.
 These sessions, which involved performers Raphaël Dubé, Yohann Trépanier and Frédéric Lebrasseur, were so productive that they provided the impetus to launch the NPO.
 Acrobats Maxim Laurin and Ugo Dario subsequently joined the team in the summer of 2013.
 These additions rounded out the cast that would become Machine de Cirque, the organization's namesake show.

 This initial production, which was finalized in May 2015 and featured the collaboration of several Québec City area designers, was an instant hit.
-Barely two years after its creation, the show has already been performed in some fifteen municipalities across Canada and nearly 30 cities in France, Spain, Romania, Austria, Germany, Hungary, the United States, Switzerland, Italy, Sweden, and on it goes.
+Almost three years after its creation, the show has already been performed in some twenty municipalities across Canada and nearly 50 cities in France, Spain, Romania, Austria, Germany, Hungary, the United States, Switzerland, Italy, Belgium, Netherlands, Sweden, and on it goes.
 The cabaret version of the show has also been performed over 300 times in Germany.

 In 2018, the NPO plans to diversify by presenting a large-scale outdoor show titled Truck Stop starting this summer.
 This mobile show will be performed across Canada from east to west.